tbklang/documentation/docs/implementation/37-compiler.md

 7. `compile()`
     * Performs all of the above stages.
     * A `CompilerException` can be thrown for any of the aforementioned reasons.

+TODO: Document `CompilerException` exception and `CompilerError` enum.

+### Configuration sub-system

+TODO: Add an explanation for this here